gharbieya/Project_DSA/README.md

 A data-structures Arabic morphological engine that:
 - Stores Arabic roots in a Binary Search Tree (BST)
 - Stores morphological patterns in a hash table with chaining
-- Generates derived forms using the pattern derivation rules
+- Generates derived words using patterns derivation rules
+- Generates morphological family using patterns derivation rules
 - Validates whether a word can be derived from a given root

 ## Features